 In the same relaxed position, rub your palms together.
 Warm them up with friction and then gently place them over your closed eyes.
 Feel the warmth of your palms warm up your eyes.
 This will feel very soothing and calming.
 Focus on breathing evenly as you palm.
 Our eyes are always working when they’re open, that’s why we need to sleep every night and close them.
 By incorporating palming into your daily practice, you give your eyes a bonus break they desperately need.

 Many of us use a computer for work or spend way too much time staring at our cellphone screens.
 Both of those activities are using your close-up, or near, vision.
 Our eye muscles contract for us to be able to focus on objects up close; they can easily get tired and strained.
 To relieve this tension, it’s important to practice looking at objects at different distances away.

-In your yoga practice, try nose gazing.
+Try adding nose gazing to your yoga practice.
 Start by placing a thumb on the tip of your nose.
-Stare at your thumb with both eyes for a couple seconds.
+Stare at your thumb with both eyes for a couple of seconds.
 Then, slowly stretch out your arm pulling your thumb away from your nose.
 Follow your thumb with your eyes.
 When your arm is fully stretched out, look into the distance and rest your eyes there for 20 seconds.
 Move your arm slowly from one side to the other, following your thumb with your eyes.
 Ensure you keep your neck still so that your eyes must use their muscles to turn.

 4. Shoulder Stand